 • Care2.com suggests using leftover wine to poach or marinate fruit.
 We also like to use it to boost the flavor of our braising liquid.

 • Shrimp peels also make a quick flavorful stock that can be added to whatever you are cooking with the shrimp to boost the flavor.
-Poppy Tooker demonstrates how in this CHOW Tip:
+Poppy Tooker demonstrates how in this Chowhound Tip:

 Still want more?
 Over at Wasted Food, Jonathan Bloom writes an excellent blog on food scraps.